elavinal/p4-int/README.md

   - ./send.py 10.0.1.1 tcp 55555 "INT is cool !"

-h2 should receive the INT report and h4 a message without INT headers (except for some metadata traces)
+h2 should receive the INT report and h1 a message without INT headers

 ## Getting Started